romanbjohnson/GameProject/README.md

 Day 2

 Because of this, I think it very important to highlight some of the technological contributions of technologists to the space industry including software engineers, data scientists, and machine learning engineers.
 This game will have a simple interface and include a two-player role gaming interface as well.
+The homepage will be the base of where nearly as the questions come to.
+When one player picks one question, it will make a "room create eventID" that will be equal to the amount of questions that each question has.
+I will only want two players to join one room.

 Wifeframing